MFlorO/30-Days-Of-React/03_Day_Setting_Up/03_setting_up.md

 ## Module

-A single or multiple functions, that can be exported and imported when needed, can be included in a project.
+<span style="color: yellow"> A single or multiple functions, that can be exported and imported when needed, can be included in a project. </span>
-In React we do not use link to access modules or packages, instead we import the module.
-Let's see how to import and export a module or modules:
+<span style="color: yellow"> In React we do not use link to access modules or packages, instead we import the module. </span> Let's see how to import and export a module or modules:

 ```js
 // math.js